parveen-simba/farm-fresh-direct/README.md

 ## 🧠 Concept

 The idea behind this project is to simplify how users buy vegetables while supporting local farmers.
-Users can order instantly, schedule deliveries, or subscribe to daily essentials like milk and vegetables.
+Users can order instantly, schedule deliveries, or subscribe to daily essentials.

 ---